Nam-Duong427/CTF/reverse engineering/gogo/solution.md

 hex2=hex[2:]
 print(bytes.fromhex(hex2).decode('utf-8'))
 ```
-Then enter the password to the program
+Then run the program with the password.
 ```
 └─$ ./enter_password
 Enter Password: reverseengineericanbarelyforward